cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 //used to judge if the player is jumping. private _startJump: boolean = false;

-//the number of steps will the player jump, shoule be 1 or 2. determined by which mouse button is clicked. private _jumpStep: number = 0;
+//the number of steps will the player jump, should be 1 or 2. determined by which mouse button is clicked. private _jumpStep: number = 0;

 //the time it takes for the player to jump once.